Schrausser/SSR/README.md

 ![figure.\label{pic15}](pic15.jpg)

-Most distant quasars on the edge of the observable Universe at $r>9Gpc$ (see e.g. Wang et al., 2021):
+Most distant quasars on the edge of the observable universe at $r>9Gpc$ (see e.g. Wang et al., 2021):

 ![figure.\label{pic16}](pic16.jpg)